the-collab-lab/tcl-9-smart-shopping-list/PROJECT-BRIEF.md

 The goal of this project is to work together to build a “smart” shopping list that learns your shopping habits over time, putting items you are most likely to need to buy in the near future at the top.

 This project is based on [iNeedToBuy.xyz](https://app.ineedtobuy.xyz/), a mobile web app Andrew built for his own use in early 2019.
+A demo of the Cohort 6 Smart Shopping List App, Eggheaded, can be found [here](https://youtu.be/uWgkwY_VBPo).

 ### Locations for things